 Further, when considering the mapping class group of $\surfo$, these decorating points are serving as punctures in topology; however, we reserve the terminology `punctures' for the FST setting of marked surfaces.

-Denote such a surface by $\surfo$ and called it the \emph{decorated marked surface}.
+Denote such a surface by $\surfo$ and call it the \emph{decorated marked surface}.
 A triangulation of $\surfo$ is a maximal collection of simple open arcs that divides $\surfo$ into triangles such that each triangle contains exactly one decorating point.
-One important feature of $\surfo$ is that flipping a triangulations has directions (cf. \S~\ref{sec:Kra}).
+One important feature of $\surfo$ is that flipping a triangulation has directions (cf. \S~\ref{sec:Kra}).
 Then we obtain a list of correspondences, as shown in Table~\ref{table} (some of the correspondences will be given in the second part of the paper).
 Simple closed arcs, i.e. the simple arcs connecting different decorating points, play a crucial role in the construction/proof of these correspondences.
 In the theory of BS, they should correspond to stable objects (w.r.t. some stability conditions) and saddle connections (w.r.t. some quadratic differentials).